 Robert Zeithammer's Research

-Paying for a Chance to Save Money: Buyer Behavior in Name-Your-Own-Price Markets with Bidding Fees (with Lucas Stich, Martin Spann, and Gerald Haübl).
+Paying for a Chance to Save Money: Two-Part Tariffs in Name-Your-Own-Price Markets (with Lucas Stich, Martin Spann, and Gerald Haübl).
 Working paper.
-2016.
+2017.

 When Do Financial Constraints Increase Preference for More Durable Goods?
 Working paper.
 2016.

-An efficiency ranking of markets aggregated from single-object auctions (with Eric Budish) , August 2011, working paper.
+An efficiency ranking of markets aggregated from single-object auctions (with Eric Budish) , Working paper.
+2016.

 · this paper supercedes and combines: Sequential Auctions with Information about Future Goods (Zeithammer) with Sequencing and Information Revelation in Auctions for Imperfect Substitutes: Understanding eBay's Market Design (Budish)